Stainless Steel Surface Finish Guide: Types, Ra Values & How to Choose

 Surface finish not only affects visual appearance but also plays a direct role in stainless steel corrosion resistance.
 Corrosion resistance depends on a stable chromium oxide passive layer formed on the surface.

-Rougher surfaces contain microscopic crevices and surface defects where chloride ions can accumulate, increasing the risk of pitting corrosion.
+Rougher surfaces contain microscopic crevices and surface defects where chloride ions, dirt, and cleaning residues can accumulate, increasing the risk of pitting corrosion.
 By contrast, smoother surfaces with lower Ra values provide fewer sites for attack and improve passive layer stability.

 Passivation vs Electropolishing